edgarcrssn/tictacbot/README.md

 ## Rules

 Before understanding how does it work, let's remember the rules of the [jklm.fun's BombParty](https://jklm.fun/) :
-- The player will be given a series of letters.
+1. The player will be given a series of letters.
 He will then have to find (as quickly as possible) a word that contains this series of letters *(ex: "iso" -> "ma**iso**n")*
+2. The player can't reuse a word that has already been used during the game.
-- The player starts with a list of all the letters in the alphabet, except "k", "w", "x", "y" and "z".
+3. The player starts with a list of all the letters in the alphabet, except "k", "w", "x", "y" and "z".
 If, with the words he/she types during the game, the player manages to use all these letters at least once, then the player will gain an extra life.

-Finally, the goal in each round would be to find a word containing the sequence of letters, but also the one that will unlock the most letters at once!
+Finally, the goal in each round would be to find a word containing the sequence of letters, that has not been used already, but also the one that will unlock the most letters at once!

 ## How does it work ?